gwilku/jscan-docs/jeep/jk.rst

 1. Go to Adaptation section
 2. Use the search and find:
-	- Sway Bar Present On/Off
+	- ASBS Sway Bar On/Off
-	- ASBS Present On/Off
-3. Disable both
+3. Disable it
 4. Turn the ignition off, restart the vehicle.

 In case there are still errors, run Advanced Scan and clear them.